Oxford and Franklin County Maine assistance programs.

 Appliance Replacement Program (ARP) replaces old and/or inefficient refrigerators, light bulbs, and freezers with modern, energy efficient equipment such as compact fluorescent lights and energy efficient freezers and refrigerators.

 Help finding a job - An on site Career Center is where the unemployed and people who are looking for new skills can turn to.
-It is the place to start when you’re looking for your first job, your next job, a better job-or a whole new career or to increase your income.
+It is the place to start when you’re looking for your first job, your next position, a better job-or a whole new career or to increase your income.
+It covers all of upstate Maine.
 The agency offers job listings in a wide range of fields as well as educational information, careers and assistance.
+There are even innovative programs such as details taking and selling pictures for money, which can capture the beauty of the region.

 Operation Santa Claus program works closely with local businesses and organizations to provide gifts to the more than 1200 children and elderly individuals who are served by the program.